 Well, first of all, don't throw them out.
 Being eco-friendly also means using something until the end of its life and not wasting it - so if you've still got a few pairs hanging around that are not necessarily 'eco-friendly' but you still love, make them a bit more eco-friendly yourself by wearing them until they're ready to be disposed of.

 4 Eco-Friendly Ways to Ditch Old Undies

-When you are ready to dispose of them (and switch to WAMA's, of course), we've got you covered as to what to do with your undies.
+When you are ready to dispose of them and switch to organic hemp underwear, we've got you covered as to what to do with your undies.
 Because as the eco-friendly superhero that we know you are, you're bound to want to recycle, reuse, or recreate something with them.
 So stop racking your brain for ideas and just read on.